balfolk/cadansa-app/README.md

 *  Accept the Android licenses using `flutter doctor --android-licenses`.
 *  Open Android Studio and create a new project from this repository.
     * On an Apple Silicon (ARM) machine, _do not_ attempt to set Android Studio to full screen - use Windows -> Zoom instead.
 For an unknown reason full screen breaks the application.
     * You need to have an SSH key set up in order to do so.
     * Make sure to add it as a Flutter project.
 If you can't do that, first ensure you have gone through the entire set-up process of Flutter.
 *  Head to Android Studio Settings -> Languages & Frameworks -> Dart and enable Dart support for this project.
 Set the Dart SDK location to `bin/cache/dart-sdk` relative your Flutter installation directory.
     * Android Studio Settings are located under Android Studio -> Preferences (or  ⌘,) on macOS and under File -> Settings on Linux and Windows.
 *  The banner in Android Studio should change to give you the option to get packages; do so now.
 Wait for the downloads to complete.
     * If there's no banner, manually execute `flutter pub get`.
+*  Set up a `.env` file in the top-level repository directory containing `CONFIG_URI=https://...`, where the URI points to a local or remote resource containing the configuration.
+    * If you use a local file, add it to the `assets` section of the `pubspec.yaml`, and use the same (relative) path in the `.env` file.
+Make sure to not commit these changes!
 *  Obtain the app & map fonts (or use your favourite fonts), and put them into `assets/fonts/app-font.otf` and `assets/fonts/map-{regular,bold,light}.otf`, respectively.

 ### Part 2a: Running the app on an Android Emulator

 * Make sure that you have an Android Emulator of a recent Android SDK version (eg. API 30) set up and ready to go.
-    * To make logging into the app easy, you can log in on the device with a test Google account.
     * Starting with Ubuntu 19.10, 32-bit apps are no longer supported.
 Make sure you download and use a 64-bit Android image.
-    * On an Apple Silicon (ARM) chip, the normal Android Emulator does not yet function (as of 2020-12-26).
-      Google has provided a preview of an [M1-compatible Android Emulator](https://github.com/google/android-emulator-m1-preview/releases).
-      Make sure to follow the instructions on that page and download an emulator _with Google API support_, and to always use that instance of the Emulator.
-      It is recommended to remove all emulated Android devices from the emulator provided by Android Studio to prevent confusion (and save some disk space).
 * Now you can start the application and debug it.
 Enjoy!

 ### Part 2b: Running the app on an iOS emulator (macOS only)